Colin McRae Rally and Dirt: Dirt 5 (2020)

 In May 2020, Codemasters announced Dirt 5.
 The game was launched in November 2020 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and in March 2021 for Google Stadia.

 Future

-It is currently suspected that work on Dirt games has been suspended in order to develop the upcoming WRC-licensed game.
+It was suspected in 2022 that work on Dirt games has been suspended in order to develop the upcoming WRC-licensed game.
+On 1 September 2023, EA Sports confirmed that the next game will be titled EA Sports WRC, with a full reveal taking place on 5 September.
+The game was released on 3 November 2023.